larajax/docs/guide/ajax-responses.md

 }
 ```

-In the browser, use the `addEventListener` to listen for the dispatched event when the AJAX request completes.
+In the browser, use `addEventListener` to listen for the dispatched event when the AJAX request completes.
 The event variables are available via the `event.detail` object.

 ```js
 addEventListener('app:update-profile', function (event) {